 LH: I agree with Al that I expect that data science will continue to evolve and thrive as it attracts more diverse students and faculty.
 While our report outlines many of the challenges ahead, the responses to those challenges will be shaped by academicians and the market for skills.
 I hope the emerging field will continue to share information and take a data-driven approach to its evolution.
 Like Al, I am profoundly grateful to Michelle Schwalbe and the staff at the National Academies for their heroic efforts on this complex study.

 RL: I am sure our readers will share my deep appreciation of your great leadership in, insights of, and visions for data science education, in addition to your great accomplishments as research scholars.
 I look forward to a future dialogue where we can assess the impact of the Report and the lessons learned about promoting its key concept of “data acumen.”
 Until then, thank you, and let’s get busy!

 The National Academies Study on undergraduate data science education, co-chaired by Laura Haas and Alfred Hero, was supported by Award No. 1626983 from the National Science Foundation (Directorate for Computer and Information Science and Engineering; Directorate for Education and Human Resources; Directorate for Mathematical and Physical Sciences/Division of Mathematical Sciences; and Directorate for Social, Behavioral and Economic Sciences).

-This article is © 2019 by Laura Haas, Alfred Hero, and Robert Lue.
-The article is licensed under a Creative Commons Attribution (CC BY 4.0) International license (https://creativecommons.org/licenses/by/4.0/legalcode), except where otherwise indicated with respect to particular material included in the article.
-The article should be attributed to the authors identified above.
+©2019 Laura Haas, Alfred Hero, and Robert Lue.
+This interview is licensed under a Creative Commons Attribution (CC BY 4.0) International license, except where otherwise indicated with respect to particular material included in the interview.